nameko/nameko/docs/similar_projects.rst

 Eventlet
 --------

 `Eventlet <http://eventlet.net/>`_ is a Python library that provides concurrency via "greenthreads".
-You can check more details on how it's used by Nameko in :ref:`Concurrency <concurrency>` section.
+You can check more details on how it's used by Nameko in the :ref:`Concurrency <concurrency>` section.